derTobsch/googleMusicEnhancer/README.md

 grunt
 ```

-After that the userscript was build in `dist/` with the name `GoogleMusicEnhancer.user.js`
+After that, the userscript was build in `dist/` with the name `GoogleMusicEnhancer.user.js`

 How to run the tests: